HumanSignal/label-studio/docs/source/guide/quality.md

 After you choose what to review, from inside a project click the blue **Review** button.

+How to re-queue a task: “You can choose to delete a completion and put back the task into the labeling queue by removing one or more completions and making it non-finished.”

 ## ?
 Automatically identify mislabeled results from machine learning models